opiter09/Fossil-Fighters-Spawns-Editor/README.md

   output still uses the full names).
 The main one to remember is that "Dr." is short for "Dropping"
 - As seems to be a tradition at this point, FF1 only lets you edit vivosaur spawns (so no jewels, droppings, etc.) because I can't find the rest
-- Upon rebuilding, the tool will generate a file named ff1_digsiteOutput.txt or ffc_digsiteOutput.txt.
-This will show all of the spawn locations of the new ROM (to make distributing hacks and whatnot easier).
+- Upon rebuilding, the tool will generate a file named ff1_digsiteOutputNew.txt or ffc_digsiteOutputNew.txt.
+This will show all of the spawn locations of the new ROM (to make distributing hacks and whatnot easier)
 - The Recompress All button is for debugging purposes ONLY.
 It is extremely slow, and should not be necessary unless you are trying to help me figure out a problem